tzarick/tzarick.github.io/README.md

 # Portfolio Page

-Simple webpage to aggregate some previous projects I've worked on into one spot
+Simple webpage to aggregate some projects I've worked on into one spot